Post Graduate Programme for Executives for Visionary Leadership in Manufacturing: Learning methods

 The program's learning methods are an assortment of regular class discussions, case studies, group work, live presentations, and action-learning opportunities like management games and short consultancy assignments.
 A significant proportion of the program is undertaken in teams to further enhance the dynamic learning experience.

 Japan East Asia Network of Exchange for Students and Youths

-“Japan East Asia Network of Exchange for Students and Youths, “ aka JENESYS, a multimillion-dollar initiative by the Japanese Government, was created to promote solidarity among the young generation of Asian countries.
+“Japan East Asia Network of Exchange for Students and Youths, “ JENESYS, a multimillion-dollar initiative by the Japanese Government, was created to promote solidarity among the young generation of Asian countries.
 This unique opportunity to spend 10 days and experience the social life of Japan brings the students closer to the Japanese culture.
 They experience both urban and rural life and participate in various traditional activities like tea ceremonies, ikebana, and shamisen concerts.
 The journey also includes a two-day Home Stay with a Japanese family in one of the many prefectures.